 12.1.1.2.
 PM Sampling Probes

 Appropriate sampling probes shall be used to transport the aerosol from the tunnel to the separation device.
-The testing facility shall select sampling probes meeting the following design requirements:
+The sampling probes shall meet the following design requirements:

-(a) Use probes appropriately designed to minimise particle losses from the nozzle tip to the separation device;
+(a) Probes shall be appropriately designed to minimise particle losses from the nozzle tip to the separation device;

-(b) Use probe(s) made of electrically conductive materials that do not react with brake particles.
+(b) Probe(s) shall be made of electrically conductive materials that do not react with brake particles.
 The probes shall be electrically grounded to avoid electrical/electrostatic effects.
-Use probes made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;
+Probes shall be made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;

-(c) Select probes with a constant inner diameter (dp) of at least 10 mm and a maximum inner diameter of 18 mm ensuring a laminar flow (10 mm ≤ dp ≤ 18 mm);
+(c) Probes shall have a constant inner diameter (dp) of at least 10 mm and a maximum inner diameter of 18 mm ensuring a laminar flow (10 mm ≤ dp ≤ 18 mm);

-(d) Design the sampling probes aiming for the shortest possible length to minimise losses and possible tubing pollution.
+(d) The sampling probes shall be designed to aim for the shortest possible length to minimise losses and possible tubing contamination.
 The overall length of the probes from the sampling nozzle tip to the inlet of the PM separation device shall not exceed 1 m;

 (e) A maximum of one bend of 90° may be applied to the probes provided that the specifications for the design of the bend described in point (f) of this paragraph are met;

-(f) If a bend is applied to the probes, the bending radius rp shall be at least four times the inner diameter (4∙dp) of the probes;
+(f) If a bend is applied to the probes, the bending radius rb shall be at least four times the inner diameter (4∙dp) of the probes.

 Inspect and clean the inner walls of the sampling probes frequently following the specifications of their manufacturer regarding method and frequency.
-If no such specifications are provided clean the probes at least once every two months.
+If no such specifications are provided clean the probes at least once every two months of active use.

 12.1.1.3.
 PM Sampling Nozzles

-Appropriate nozzles to ensure isokinetic sampling for PM10 and PM2.5 (paragraph 12.1.2.4.) shall be used.
-The testing facility shall select sampling nozzles meeting the following requirements:
+Appropriate nozzles to ensure isokinetic sampling for PM10 and PM2.5 shall be used.
+The sampling nozzles shall meet the following requirements:

-(a) Use nozzles compatible with the PM sampling probes used by the testing facility for brake emissions testing;
+(a) Nozzles shall be compatible with the PM sampling probes used by the testing facility for brake emissions testing;

-(b) Use nozzles made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;
+(b) Nozzles shall be made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;

-(c) Use the appropriate nozzles to achieve an isokinetic ratio (IR) of 1.0 in accordance with the specifications described in paragraph 12.1.2.4.
+(c) Appropriate nozzles shall be used to achieve an isokinetic ratio (IR) of 1.0 in accordance with the specifications described in paragraph 12.1.2.4.
 The average isokinetic ratio in a brake emissions test shall be between 0.90-1.15 (0.90 ≤ IR ≤ 1.15);

-(d) Select the nozzle size depending on the applied sampling flow.
-Do not use nozzles with an inner diameter (dn) lower than 4 mm;
+(d) The nozzle size shall be selected depending on the applied sampling flow.
+Nozzles shall have an inner diameter (dn) of at least 4 mm;

 (e) The nozzles shall have a constant inner diameter along a length equal to at least one inner diameter or at least 10 mm from the nozzle tip, whichever is greater;

-(f) Use nozzles with a thin wall at the tip to minimise distortion of flow.
+(f) Nozzles shall have a thin wall at the tip to minimise distortion of flow.
 These shall have an outer to inner diameter ratio lower than 1.1 at the nozzle tip;

 (g) Any variation in the bore diameter of the nozzles shall be tapered with a conical angle of less than 30°;

-(h) Place the nozzles with their axis parallel to that of the dilution tunnel making sure that the aspiration angle remains lower or equal to 15°;
+(h) Nozzles shall be placed with their axis parallel to that of the sampling tunnel making sure that the aspiration angle remains lower or equal to 15°.

-(i) Clean the nozzles before every brake emissions test following the specifications defined by their manufacturer regarding the cleaning means.
+The testing facility shall clean the nozzles before every brake emissions test following the specifications defined by their manufacturer regarding the cleaning means.

 12.1.2.
 PM sampling